jatofg/nawa/docs/environment.md

   a full response is only necessary if the requested content has been modified since this date)

-(\*\*) All request headers when using the HTTP request handler, all which are available as FastCGI parameters with standardized keys (e.g., `HTTP_MY_HEADER` for the header `my-header`) when using the FastCGI request handler.
+All request headers are available when using the HTTP request handler.
+When using the FastCGI request handler, all request headers which are available as FastCGI parameters with standardized keys (e.g., `HTTP_MY_HEADER` for the header `my-header`) are accessible this way.
 Depending on your web server software, you might need to manually map custom headers to FastCGI parameters.
 Refer to your web server's docs for instructions.